 In the movie It's a Wonderful Life, an angel shows a frustrated George Bailey how life would have been different if he had never lived.
 A similar thought experiment using the dysfunctional current Social Security system might be useful.
 How would life be different if we didn't have Social Security and it was newly proposed today in all of its glory?
 In a word, the idea would be rejected out-of-hand as ridiculous.
 The purpose of policy should be to serve the common good by permitting and encouraging individuals to provide for themselves and their families responsibly, and by enabling the poor and marginalized to reach a point where they are capable of doing the same.
 The current system fails on both counts.

-Imagine if Senator Robyn Hood (R-AL) proposed a policy where a single parent with two children and an income at the poverty line would lose more than $2,400 to a new 12.4% tax.
+Imagine if Senator Robyn Hood, R-AL, proposed a policy in which a single parent with two children and an income at the poverty line would lose more than $2,400 to a new 12.4 percent tax.
 A household with $40,000 in income would lose nearly $5,000 and a household with $90,000 in income would lose more than $11,000.
 But under the Hood proposal, the amount of the tax would not increase any further for those earning more than $90,000 or so.
 Senator Hood would be condemned as a heartless oppressor of the poor and her proposal would be vilified as unspeakably unjust.
-Religious leaders would trumpet their concern for the poor and the oppressed--and would protest that the policy violated Biblical ideals of justice.
+Religious leaders would trumpet their concern for the poor and the oppressed, and would protest that the policy violated biblical ideals of justice.
 Yet, this is the structure of taxation we tolerate at present with Social Security.

-Imagine next that Representative David Ramsey (D-TN) wrote legislation to require lower-income and middle-income workers to save a significant proportion of their income--knowing that many people lack the discipline and foresight to voluntarily save enough money for their own retirement.
+Imagine next that Representative David Ramsey, D-TN, wrote legislation to require lower-income and middle-income workers to save a significant proportion of their income – knowing that many people lack the discipline and foresight to voluntarily save enough money for their own retirement.
 (Upper-income workers would only be forced to save a smaller proportion of their income.)
-Also assume that Rep. Ramsey wanted to mandate that these savings would only be allowed to go into one investment vehicle--and that, with a puny 1% rate of return.
-A public policy analyst would surely point out that someone who works from ages 18-64 for 40 hours per week, earning only the minimum wage their entire career, and investing the same amount of money at a rate of return equal to the historical average of the stock market would have $600,000 (in current dollars) for a nest egg.
-Rep. Ramsey's legislation would be scorned because it made people work far harder than should be necessary to fund their own retirements.
-Yet, this is the promise of future benefits attributed to Social Security.
+Also assume that Rep. Ramsey wanted to mandate that these savings would only be allowed to go into one investment vehicle – and that, with a puny one percent rate of return.
+A public policy analyst would surely point out that someone who works from ages 18 to 64 for 40 hours a week, earning only the minimum wage their entire career, and investing the same amount of money at a rate of return equal to the historical average of the stock market would have $600,000 (in current dollars) for a nest egg.
+Rep. Ramsey's legislation would be scorned, because it made people work far harder than should be necessary to fund their own retirements.
+Yet this is the promise of future benefits attributed to Social Security.